 The church has two open periods: April to October and November to March.

-Located in Bezručova 2 Street on the eastern side of the Old Town of Bratislava, lies our all time favourite thing to do in Bratislava – the Blue Church. **Cue love hearts in eyes**
+Located in Bezručova 2 Street on the eastern side of the Old Town of Bratislava, lies our all time favourite thing to do in Slovenia – the Blue Church Bratislava. **Cue love hearts in eyes**